Babiana bainesii

 Babiana bainesii is a species of geophyte of 15-25 cm high that is assigned to the family Iridaceae.
 It sometimes grows in tufts.
 The approximately upright leaf blades appear directly from the ground, are narrow, sword- to line-shaped and have a left and right surface, rather than an upper and lower surface, and far exceed the flowers in length.
 The leaf blades are pleated.
 The inflorescence stem is fully underground and often branched.
 It contains two to eight blue, violet or mauve mirror-symmetrical flowers comprising six tepals.
-The lower lateral tepals are adorned with white markings that contrast strongly against the background colour.
-The three stamens are crowding under the dorsal tepal.
-Flowering occurs between February and May.
-The flowers are often sweetly scented.
 B. bainesii has a wide distribution and occurs in Botswana, Namibia, South Africa, southernmost Zambia and Zimbabwe.